 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-Just because you’re on a vegan diet doesn’t mean you have to completely give up dessert.
-Try the soy-based ice cream at Nami; the brownies, cookies, cakes, and pies from Treehouse Bakery; the vegan options for natural fruit gelato at Grateful Spoon Gelato; and the vegan sorbets over at Melt PHX.
+Just because you’re on a vegan diet doesn’t mean you have to give up dessert.
+Try the soy-based ice cream at Nami; brownies, cookies, cakes, and pies from Treehouse Bakery (though the brownies are a heavy hitter); the vegan options from Grateful Spoon Gelato; and vegan sorbets at Melt PHX.